anonnstudent/reproducible-research_homework/README.md

 **5.3** - *Find the exponent (*$\alpha$*) and scaling factor (*$\beta$*) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)*

 To find the exponent and scaling factor a linear regression can be run on the log-transformed data, producing a linear model.
-The output of this model shows ln($\beta$) as the intercept estimate and $\alpha$ as slope estimate, ln($\beta$) must be transformed to $\beta$.
-There values and corresponding p-values are as follows: exponent($\alpha$) = 1.5152 (p = 6.44e-10) scaling factor ($\beta$) = 1181.807 (p = 2.28e-10) As both these p-values are below p = 0.05 (and p = 0.001), the values obtained from the model are statistically significant.
-In the paper they found exponent = 1.53 and scaling factor = 1182 for dsDNA viruses.
+The output of this model shows ln($\beta$) as the intercept estimate and $\alpha$ as the slope estimate, ln($\beta$) must be transformed to $\beta$.
+Their values and corresponding p-values are as follows: exponent($\alpha$) = 1.5152 (p = 6.44e-10) scaling factor ($\beta$) = 1181.807 (p = 2.28e-10) As both these p-values are below p = 0.05 (and p = 0.001), the values obtained from the model are statistically significant.
+In the paper, they found exponent = 1.53 and scaling factor = 1182 for dsDNA viruses.
 These are the same values rounded to the nearest integer that was found in this analysis.

 ```{r}
 #produce linear model from the logged data